LandiMi2/Msc_Bioinformatics_Project/Commands.md

 next export your alignment, for this case you are intrested with sequence ID, Vcall, Dcall and Jcall.
 In the export command `-descrsR1` flag is used.

-` mixcr exportAlignments  -vHits -dHits -jHits trial_simulated.vdjca simulated_alignments.txt`
+` mixcr exportAlignments -descrsR1 -vHit -dHit -jHit simulated_bovine.vdjca  simulated_alignments.txt `

 You good to go....:smile:!!